thebardofavon/force-equals-internship-assignment/pdf-qa-app/README.md

 ## What Was Implemented

 Due to GPT token limits, I was unable to use the OpenAI API for embeddings and answering questions.
-Instead, I implemented the backend using the Cohere API for the question-answering functionality.
+Instead, I implemented the backend using the Cohere API for embedding model as well as a language model for generating the natural language response for the question-answering functionality but code using OpenAI APO is commented out.

 ### Backend Explanation